Exclusive: Iran steps up weapons lifeline to Syria's Assad: envoys

 Lebanon has had a complicated relationship with neighboring Syria.
 Its population is deeply divided over the conflict.
 U.N. chief Ban Ki-moon last week urged Lebanon, which is hosting hundreds of thousands of Syrian refugees, to remain neutral.

-Additional reporting by Parisa Hafezi in Ankara, Dominic Evans and others in Beirut, Mark Hosenball in Washington, Aseel Kami in Baghdad, Ari Rabinovitch in Jerusalem; Editing by Peter Cooney and Xavier Briand
+Additional reporting by Parisa Hafezi in Ankara, Dominic Evans and others in Beirut, Mark Hosenball in Washington, Aseel Kami in Baghdad, Ari Rabinovitch in Jerusalem; Editing by Peter Cooney and Vicki Allen